namloan/bisq-musig/rpc/README.md

 trade messages between the peers would look like, and thus the necessary data to exchange in an RPC interface between the Bisq2 client and the Rust server managing the wallet and key material.

+### Experimental wallet gRPC interface and test CLI

+To help test and develop the wallet and chain notification API that will be needed by Bisq, a small Rust gRPC client with a command-line interface is also included as a binary target (`musig-cli`).
+Currently, this is providing access to a handful of experimental wallet RPC endpoints that will talk to BDK to get account balance, UTXO set, block reorg notifications, etc. (but are not yet implemented).

 ### Building and running the code

 The Rust gRPC server listens on localhost port 50051.